matronator/PIKOlang/README.md

 '''PIKOlang''' ''(Police Is Killing Orphans)''
 ```

+The backronym can be in a different language than English if appropriate.
+So for instance if one would like to make a post about the project in Czech to a Czech audience, one could write the backronym in Czech as well, for instance: **PIKOlang *(Perníkáři Implementují Královské Opiáty)***

+Also, punctuation is allowed as well, so one could write this for example: **PIKOlang *(Proč Ignoruješ Kokain, Obludo?)*** or in English **PIKOlang *(Predator Is Killed, Or...?)***

 ### Backronym Rules

 1. The backronym must be a phrase that is grammatically and syntactically correct, but doesn't have to necessarily make sense logically.